intrinio/intrinio-realtime-node-sdk/README.md

 # Intrinio Web and NodeJS SDK for Real-Time Stock Prices

 SDK for working with Intrinio's realtime Multi-Exchange prices feed.
-Intrinio’s Multi-Exchange feed bridges the gap by merging real-time equity pricing from the IEX and MEMX exchanges.
-Get a comprehensive view with increased market volume and enjoy no exchange fees, no per-user requirements, no permissions or authorizations, and little to no paperwork.
+Intrinio’s feed provides flexibility by providing the same interface from the IEX, NASDAQ Basic, and delayed SIP sources.

 [Intrinio](https://intrinio.com/) provides real-time stock prices via a two-way WebSocket connection.
 To get started, [subscribe to a real-time data feed](https://intrinio.com/marketplace/data/prices/realtime) and follow the instructions below.

 ## Requirements
-- NodeJS 20.7.0 (for NodeJS usage), or
+- NodeJS 20.7.0 (for NodeJS usage)
-- A modern web browser and web server (for vanilla JS usage)

 ## Docker
 Add your API key to the realtime.js file, then